-Innovative employers and freelancers such as architects, graphic designers, engineers, and artists are choosing standing desks in lieu of traditional office equipment.
+Innovative employers and freelancers such as architects, graphic designers, engineers, and artists are choosing standing desks in place of traditional office equipment.
 For these professionals, the right chair and desk are just as important as any other tool in their workspace.
-The ability to sit or stand at a workspace offers physical and mental benefits that can’t be ignored.
+Sitting or standing in a workspace offers physical and mental benefits that can’t be ignored.

 Best drafting chairs allow you to smoothly transition to a sit-stand position.
 We’re going to review 5 of the best drafting chairs this year that you can use with your standing desks.
 These brands have excelled in terms of ergonomics, value for money, and the comfort that it gives.